Charter School FAQ

 What are the unique features of The Vanguard School?

-Assistant Teachers: There is an assistant teacher in each K-6 classroom to help the teacher in all aspects of education delivery.
-This, along with class size restrictions, maximizes the attention available for the individual learning needs of each student.
+Assistant Teachers: There are assistant teachers in K-6 to support the teacher in all aspects of education delivery to maximize the attention available for the individual learning needs of each student.

-Annual Student Testing: Upon enrolling at The Vanguard School, each student takes a standardized test to establish an achievement baseline.
-Each spring thereafter, the student takes another standardized test to monitor his or her academic progress.
+Placement Testing: Upon enrolling at The Vanguard School, each student takes a placement test to establish an achievement baseline.

 Teacher Accessibility: At the end of the first quarter of every school year, teachers meet with each student’s parents.
 Conferences help inform the teacher of any special needs the student may have or areas that need extra work.
 Teachers also welcome parent communication whether it be conferences or via email.

-Length of the School Year: The average school year is typically two weeks longer than most school districts with several four-day school weeks to allow for staff professional development.
+Length of the School Year: The average school year is typically two weeks longer than most school districts.
 The Vanguard School’s central mission is to maximize the academic achievement of each student, and this extra class time helps to further this goal.
-Access our calendar webpage to download a printable calendar for the current school year.
+Access our calendar web page to download a printable calendar for the current school year.

 After-School Activities: The students are offered a variety of after-school activities throughout the school year to complement their academic studies as resources and interest dictate.
 These activities are offered by parents, teachers, and members of the community willing to share special skills and expertise.